-Prospective Payment Systems (PPS) were established by the Centers for Medicare and Medicaid Services (CMS).
+Prospective Payment Systems (PPS) was established by the Centers for Medicare and Medicaid Services (CMS).
 PPS refers to a fixed healthcare payment system.
 This is based on the operating and capital-related costs of a medical diagnosis and determines reimbursement for care provided to Medicare and Medicaid participants.
 The enables healthcare providers to be aware of the predetermined reimbursement amount for patient care regardless of the amount of care provided.

 PPS is intended to motivate healthcare providers to structure cost-effective, efficient patient care that avoids unnecessary services.
 The goal is to provide quality patient care that engages patients, and strives for faster diagnosis and treatment, shorter hospital stays, and lower costs.